povel62/cs-319/README.md

 **Material UI** library is being used as a resource for icons, styling and re-usable components.

+## CI-CD / DEPLOY

+**Github Actions** have been configured to run a build to test the code in the review stage and for a safe check before merging

+If there happens to be a merge on master, another action would kickstart that would build the release of the entire code and deploy it on Heroku.

+Note: You might need to setup your own project / configure your secret api key from heroku as well

 ## Resources

 **create-react-app** : The following link has all the commands that can be used with create-react-app